demisto/content-docs/docs/concepts/Concepts.md

 ## Indicators and Indicator Types

 DBot can simplify your incident investigation process by collecting and analyzing information and artifacts found in War Room entries.
-Demisto analyzes indicators to determine whether they are malicious.
+Cortex XSOAR analyzes indicators to determine whether they are malicious.
 Using indicator types reveals predefined, regular expressions in the War Room.

 Hits are indicators that are determined to have a bad reputation, and were previously identified in the network.
 The reputation is the indicator's level of maliciousness, determined manually or by hypersearch scripts.
 If a hypersearch script identifies an indicator, the source is DBot.